openobserve/website4/content/blog/posts/launching-openobserve.md

    1. Metadata is in etcd, a highly available key-value store.
 1. Low cost
    1. Use of S3 for data storage allows users to lower their cost of storage compared to Elasticsearch by a factor of ~140x, which is a major cost for logging systems.
+   1. Extremely low compute requirements during ingestion (~6x YMMV based on data and hardware).
 1. High performance engine
-   1. ZincObserve is built in Rust, leveraging its high performance.
+   1. OpenObserve is built in Rust, leveraging its high performance.
    1. We use automatic and manual partitioning of data for better performance.
    1. We also use in-memory caching where we store the compressed data in memory and can store 1 TB of data in under 35 GB RAM (at ~30x compression, although you get much higher compression for real life logs).
 1. Advanced features: